camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/70-cancel-and-compensation-events.html.md

 ## Compensation Boundary Event

-An attached intermediate catching compensation on the boundary of an activity, or, for short, a compensation boundary event, can be used to attach a compensation handler to an activity.
+An attached intermediate catching compensation on the boundary of an activity, or, for short, a compensation boundary event, can be used to attach a compensation handler to an activity or an embedded subprocess.

 <div data-bpmn-symbol="intermediatecatchevent/compensate"></div>